pk265586/MessageBoard/README.md

 4.1. jackson - for Json serialization/deserialization;
 4.2. lombok - for simplifying POJO classes creation;
 4.3. sqlite - for SQLite driver;
-4.4. junit - for auto-tests.
+4.4. junit - for unit tests.

 5. Some benchmarks on my local PC (used simple C# program to send requests):
 5.1.
 Adding 100000 messages, one by one: ~500s.